bhgv/Inferno-OS_Android/README.md

 # Inferno-OS_Android
 for Android > v4.0 (api 14)

+it is based on the last [official sources from Vitanuova](https://bitbucket.org/inferno-os/inferno-os/).

-I built it under Windows.
+I have built it under Windows.
 But if you are using Linux it is easy to build it under Linux. only a pair of changes. go to the "inferno-os" folder and rewrite "bld.bat" script to Linux one. also do not forget to make a Linux tools modifying "makeconfig" script and so on.

 ## Dependencies
 * Android Studio > v3.0